agourmos/Jason-3-CalVal-with-Harvest/README.md

   -- figure 9 shows Jason-3, lidar at Harvest, and NOAA lidar data comapred to one another "HarvestCalValAllDaa.png" -- figure 10 shows the attempt to extrapolate cdf data and compare it to the original dataset "HarvestCalValExtrapProof.png"
   -- figure 11 shows the flight path of Jason-3 along with its bins seperated by latitude "Jason3OverflightRoute.png"

+  # minDist.m

+  - This function finds the distance between two points given the latitude and longitude of each points.